insha14/grc-toolkit/01_Frameworks/NIST CSF 2.0.md

 # NIST Cybersecurity Framework (CSF) 2.0 — Summary

-## 1. Overview
+## Overview
-The NIST Cybersecurity Framework (CSF) is a globally recognized model that helps organizations understand, manage, and reduce cybersecurity risk.
-It is flexible and can be used by organizations of any size or industry.

-CSF 2.0 is organized into six core functions that represent the lifecycle of cybersecurity risk management.
+The NIST Cybersecurity Framework (CSF) is a widely used model that helps organizations understand, manage, and reduce cybersecurity risks.
+It is flexible, scalable, and suitable for organizations of all sizes.
+CSF 2.0 is built around six core functions that together represent the full lifecycle of managing cybersecurity risk across an organization.

----

-## 2. The Six Core Functions
+## The Six Core Functions

-### 1. Govern
-Defines cybersecurity governance, risk strategy, roles, responsibilities, and policy oversight.
-**Examples:** establishing a cybersecurity risk strategy, defining roles, approving policies.

-### 2. Identify
-Focuses on understanding assets, systems, data, business context, and threats.
-**Examples:** asset inventory, business environment analysis, vulnerability identification.

-### 3. Protect
-Implements safeguards to ensure the delivery of critical services.
-**Examples:** access control, MFA, data security, secure configuration, awareness training.

-### 4. Detect
-Identifies cybersecurity events in a timely manner.
-**Examples:** log monitoring, SIEM alerts, anomaly detection.

-### 5. Respond
-Takes action regarding detected cybersecurity incidents.
-**Examples:** incident response procedures, containment, communication, mitigation steps.

-### 6. Recover
-Restores capabilities or services after a cybersecurity incident and improves processes.
-**Examples:** restoring systems from backups, recovery planning, post-incident reviews.

----
+The **Govern** function establishes the organization's cybersecurity governance by defining risk strategy, assigning roles and responsibilities, and providing oversight for security policies.
+The **Identify** function focuses on understanding what needs protection by assessing assets, systems, data, business environment, and vulnerabilities.
+The **Protect** function includes safeguards such as access controls, authentication, secure configurations, data protection mechanisms, and employee training to ensure services operate securely.

+The **Detect** function ensures that cybersecurity events are discovered promptly through continuous monitoring, logging, and anomaly detection.
+The **Respond** function provides guidance on how the organization should act once an incident is detected, including containment, communication, analysis, and mitigation activities.
+Finally, the **Recover** function focuses on restoring normal operations after an incident and improving processes through lessons learned, backup restoration, and service recovery planning.

-## 3. CSF 2.0 Structure
+## CSF 2.0 Structure
-Each Function contains **Categories**, which are further broken down into **Subcategories**.
-Example:
-Protect → Access Control → Implement least privilege.

-This structure makes CSF easy to understand and map to other frameworks.

----
+Each core function contains categories, and each category is further broken into subcategories that define specific cybersecurity outcomes.
+For example, under the Protect function, the Access Control category includes outcomes such as implementing least privilege.
+This structure makes CSF both comprehensive and easy to map to other frameworks like ISO 27001, SOC 2, and CIS Controls.

-## 4. Why CSF Is Important for GRC
+## Importance for GRC Work
-- Helps with policy development
-- Simplifies risk assessments
-- Maps easily to ISO 27001, SOC 2, and CIS Controls
-- Provides common language for auditors and risk teams
-- Widely used across industries and government organizations

----
+CSF is especially useful in governance, risk, and compliance because it provides a clear, standardized way to assess security posture, identify gaps, and build policies.
+It supports risk assessments, aligns well with audits, and offers a common language for security teams, leadership, and stakeholders.
+Its widespread adoption across industries also makes it a reliable foundation for both compliance and operational security work.

-## 5. How This Fits Into the Toolkit
+## Role in This Toolkit
-This framework will support your work in:
-- Policy writing
-- Control mapping
-- Risk assessments
-- Audit preparation
-- Security governance documentation

-More framework summaries will be added to this section as the toolkit grows.
+Within this toolkit, the NIST CSF summary serves as a foundational reference for policy development, control mapping, risk assessment workflows, and audit preparation.
+As the toolkit expands, additional frameworks will be added to complement CSF and provide broader coverage for GRC practices.